Doctoral Program

 • If any of the work presented has been carried out in collaboration with researchers other than the thesis supervisors, a document must be submitted in which the supervisor expressly declares that the essential part of the work included in the articles has been carried out by the author of the thesis.
 Likewise, a document must be included in which the other authors identified as responsible for the publication state their consent to the use of the corresponding articles for the presentation of the thesis under this modality.

-4. Articles included in a thesis of this type may not be included as part of any other thesis.
-5. Under no circumstances may the co-authors of the submitted works be proposed as members of the panel that will judge the thesis.
-The Doctoral School of the University of La Laguna will keep a record of the articles submitted as support for doctoral theses in the compendium of publications category, for the purposes of the provisions of this article.
+4. Articles included in a thesis of this type may not be included as part of any other.
+5. Under no circumstances may co-authors of submitted works be proposed as members of the panel that will judge the thesis.
+The Doctoral School of the University of La Laguna will keep a record of the articles submitted as support for doctoral theses in the publications compilation format, for the purposes of this article.

 International Mention in the Doctorate Degree